semgrep/semgrep-docs/docs/kb/semgrep-ci/azure-using-templates-with-semgrep.md

 ## Conclusion

-Using templates in Azure pipelines is a good practice to simplify pipelines code and improve readability and maintainability.
+Using templates in Azure pipelines is a good practice to simplify your Pipelines configuration file and improve readability and maintainability.
 > Adding these templates and the semgrep pipeline itself to all the repositories in an organization is something that we can definitively automate to speed up the onboarding process.